Ipgnosis/like/README.md

 The implementation is almost certainly on some kind of probability function.
 As an alternate, I will also try to incorporate the work of [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) and/or [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).

-This will be particularly useful for 'typos' resulting from keyboarding errors (e.g. 'typo' vs. 'tyop') that have found their way into data, making it difficult to search upon.
+This will be particularly useful for 'typos' resulting from keyboarding errors (e.g. 'typo' vs. 'tyop') that have found their way into data, thereby making it difficult to search upon.

-This is particularly useful when a string contains international characters (that aren't available on all keyboards), such as:
+This is *particularly useful* when a string contains international characters (that aren't available on all keyboards), such as:

 	• ñ: the Spanish letter 'eñe'
 	• ü: the German (etc.) letter u with an umlaut
 	• ß: the German letter 'eszett'
+	* ç: the French c-cedilla

+(*I suspect that the Cyrillic character set is overly ambitious...*)

 Note that the eszett (and maybe others also) is a complication of the general problem in that two letters 'ss' are substituted for the eszett when the character set in use doesn’t contain the eszett.
 For example: the German word for 'street' is 'straße' which can also be written 'strasse'.